A $b$-symplectic slice theorem: The -symplectic slice theorem for an -action

-\begin{remark} Note that the modular period of the form $\omega_0$ is $\frac{k}{l} c$ where $c$ is the modular period of the $b$-symplectic form.
-This is not necessarily the modular period of the original form $\omega$. \end{remark}
+\begin{remark} Note that the modular period of the form $\omega_0$ is $\frac{k}{l} c$ where $c$ is the modular period of the $b$-symplectic form. {This is not necessarily the modular period of the original form $\omega$ cf. remark \ref{rem:modularperiod}.} \end{remark}

 \begin{example} Consider the following symplectic mapping torus: take as a symplectic leaf a torus $\mathbb{T}^2$ with coordinates $(\varphi,\psi)$, $\varphi, \psi \in \mathbb{R} \,\mod\, 1$ equipped with the standard symplectic form and the holonomy map given by the diffeomorphism of $\mathbb{T}^2$ which descends from the diffeomorphism of $\mathbb{R}^2$ given by $\phi\in \textup{GL}(2,\mathbb{Z})$: